 The solid height of conical compression springs are defined as the length of the spring when under sufficient load to bring all coils into contact with the adjacent coils and additional load causes not further deflection.
-Solid height should be specified by the user as a maximum, with the actual number of coils in the spring to be determined by the custom spring manufacturer.
+Solid height should be specified by the user as a maximum, with the actual number of coils in the compression spring design to be determined by the spring manufacturer.

 As square or rectangular wire is coiled, the wire cross-section deforms slightly into a keystone or trapezoidal shape, which increased the solid height considerably.
 The dimensional change is a function of the spring index and the thickness of the material.